 As wood is an excellent treatment, it has to dry.
 That controls the moisture content the wood takes.
 That is referred to as Kiln Dried After Treatment.
 During the drying process, wood warps, twists, and cracks, and that is why you are not guaranteed a straight board.

 Treated wood shrinks across its width during the drying time.
-When it has been outdoors for a more extended period, it develops cracks known as checks.
+When it has been outdoors for extended periods, it develops cracks known as checks.
 These appear along the surface of your boards.
-These cracks are a sign of the drying process, and they are repairable.
+These cracks are a sign of the drying process and are repairable.

 Look at the ends of the wood

 Natural ends are not smooth and neat.
 They fray and resemble untreated wood.
 They are exposed and need to be dealing with chemicals.
-When you treat the wood, the ends are covered, and they look on the surface.
+When you treat the wood, the ends are covered and look on the surface.

 Treating wood maintains a sealed end that you do not get on untreated wood.
 That is why treated timber is used on fence posts and walls.
 That shuns away insects and moisture.
 There is no need to trim off the ends.
 An End-treatment re-seals the cut ends.